 Clarisa started painting in 2017 upon moving back to the UK and while recovering from a dance injury.

 In 2017, after moving back from Santiago to London, I had to take a break from my dancing activities.

 After so many years of having been involved in the production of my shows, choreographies and costume and stage design I was longing for creativity, it was then that I started choreographing again, but this time with my hands.

 Due to my mixed heritage and background as a professional Irish Dancer, the British Isles, Celtic world and the art of Chile's indigenous people have been key sources of inspiration, specially in regard to colours, aged patinas, textures and marks.

 All these cultures share a curious similarity, standing stones - dolmens, moais and menhirs-, carvings, rupestrian painting, tattoos/body art, colours and textures.

-Most of these elements are always present in my work, in one way or another.My artwork is abstract and intuitive, most of my paintings are constructed of many layers which are then scraped and paint is reapplied again in order to create an aged and distressed patina, textures and marks.
+Most of these elements are always present in my work, in one way or another.My artwork is abstract and intuitive, constructed of many layers which are then scraped and paint is reapplied again in order to create an aged and distressed patina, textures and marks.